ataztech910/emarsys_anagram_finder/README.md

-# Emarsys anagram finder CLI application
+# Emarsys anagram finder CLI application (code chellenge application)
 This is a code challenge from Emarsys team

 ##Solution specifications